k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 * Update the parameters of the product built-in plugins.
 * [Add a new plugin](13_discovery_pipeline_settings.md#adding-new-plugin) - described further in this article.

 Note that the Baseline rule overrides are automatically propagated to the project-level rules.
-For example, when a plugin is updated from 'active' to 'inactive' in the Baseline, it becomes 'inactive' in all other rules.
-The rule though can override the Baseline.
+For example, when a plugin is updated from 'active' to 'inactive' in the Baseline, it becomes 'inactive' in all project-level rules.
+The rule, however, can override the Baseline.

 #### Revert Baseline Overrides